free of gluten. intolerant of average.

 • If you cannot find Dyngus Sausage in your local grocery store (and you probably will not), any fresh sausage will work.
 We like brats the best, just make sure they are do not have beer in them! (that would make them NOT gluten-free).

-• If you don’t want to grill the sausage, but rather incorporate it into the sausage and onions, boil the sausage, remove it from the pan and let cool to the touch.
-Cut into ½ to inch slices and add to the peppers and onions to finish the cooking.
+• If you don’t want to grill the sausage, instead incorporate it into the sausage and onions.
+Boil the sausage, remove it from the pan, and let it cool to the touch.
+Cut into ½-inch slices and add to the peppers and onions to finish cooking.

 • Another method, if you don’t want to grill the sausage, after the sausage is boiled, remove the water from the pan, add some sunflower oil, and finish the sausage on medium until it has some color and is cooked through.